107 of the best scuba diving tips for beginners and must know techniques to improve your diver skills

 Water is around 800 times more dense than air.
 This means that it’s harder to perform any action underwater as a result.
 The resistance on your body in huge, so take things slowly and conserve your energy, which in turn will help reduce your air consumption too.

-Scuba dive time extension tips
+Scuba dive time extension tips for beginners

 If your dive tank is not full at the start of your scuba dive, change it for one that is.
 Otherwise you’re automatically shortening your dive time.